Why might you have failed the Module One exam?

 Delta Module One is tough - and nearly 30% of candidates fail.
 However, the Module One exam is, in my opinion, very fair and reliable, and does a good job of distinguishing which candidates are and aren't at Delta standard (Pass and Fail candidates) and which are slightly or considerably above average (Merit and Distinction candidates).
 Of course, there's always the possibility of bad luck - if you go down with a migraine in the middle of the exam, it's obviously going to affect your result.
 And Cambridge do occasionally make mistakes - if you think this is true for you you can ask (through your centre) for an admin check (to make sure it wasn't a clerical error and the correct result was registered) and, if you're still not satisfied, for a complete remark.
 There is a charge for these checks but it is refunded if your query was correct.
 See the Enquiries and Appeals page on the Cambridge website.
 But generally, if you haven't achieved the result you wanted, there will be a good reason.
 What are these reasons?

 1. You may simply not have a deep enough understanding of the items on the Module One syllabus.
 If you've done a course, these should have been covered - but no course has the time to cover everything in detail.
 You need to have done a considerable amount of background reading (from the books on the Cambridge reading list or, if you don't have access to them, from reliable sources on the web) and/or have viewed the most important videos available on the web in order to consolidate and extend what was discussed in the course sessions.
 If you've been self-preparing, this reading and viewing is even more important.
 This weakness could be a problem for example if you haven't researched sufficiently into the topic that comes up in Paper 2/3.
+Check your understanding of the syllabus areas with this quiz: Diagnose Your Weaknesses (1): The Syllabus Content (30 questions).

 2. You may have a good grasp of the theory but not have considered how it needs to be applied differently for different learner types or in different learning contexts.
 This is a particular problem for candidates whose experience is limited to only a few different contexts.
 You need to be able to draw on your knowledge of and refer to a wide range of contexts in the exam - different L1 groups, different group sizes, different age groups, different course types, etc.